-This time we had the chance to speak with Shanika Gunaratna, a former research assistant (RA) at the BIP lab who is currently working as the Senior Program Coordinator for policy at ParentCorps.
-During our conversation, we talked about how her past experiences lead her to her current work and what are some of her advice for students who are interested in following in her footsteps.
+This week, we had the chance to speak with Shanika Gunaratna, a former former research assistant (RA) at the BIP lab who is currently working as the Senior Program Coordinator for policy at ParentCorps.
+During our conversation, we talked about how her past experiences lead her to her current work and what are some of her advice for students who are interested in following her footsteps.

 BIP Lab: What drew you to work at the BIP Lab?

-BIP Lab: What is one of your favorite memories of the BIP Lab?
+BIP Lab: What is one of your favorite memories of the BIP Lab, and how does your experience reveal what the BIP Lab is all about?

 BIP Lab: What are you doing now?

-Gunaratna: I am a senior program coordinator for policy at ParentCorps, an early childhood organization in New York City that works to help schools in historically disinvested neighborhoods to partner with families.
+Shanika: I am a senior program coordinator for policy at ParentCorps, an early childhood organization that works to help schools in historically disinvested neighborhoods to partner with families.

 BIP Lab: What advice would you give to other students who aspire to follow a similar career path?

-Gunaratna: Grad school, and Harris specifically, is bursting with rich opportunities for learning.
+Shanika: Grad school, and Harris specifically, is bursting with rich opportunities for learning.
 Because the coursework is often so challenging, it can be tempting to focus your time on classes alone – but carving out some time for lectures, lunch-and-learns, exploratory coffee chats, and meaningful part-time work will make for a much deeper educational experience.
-I would encourage folks to take an instinctive approach: note which thinkers excite you in the UChicago universe like Professor Ariel Kalil and figure out how you can jump in and join their team.
+I would encourage folks to take an instinctive approach: note which thinkers excite you in the UChicago universe (like Ariel Kalil) and figure out how you can jump in and join their team.